fiorelacl/SCAHpy/README.md

 The commands above install the latest stable release of SCAHpy.

-Checkout the contribution page if you want to get involved and help maintain or develop SCAHpy.
+> :bulb: **Note:** Checkout the contribution page if you want to get involved and help maintain or develop SCAHpy.